Are You Unconsciously Grinding Your Teeth?

 Clicking or Jaw Stiffness

-These symptoms often indicate tension or inflammation in the temporomandibular joint (TMJ), frequently exacerbated by continued clenching.
+These signs often reflect tension or inflammation in the temporomandibular joint (TMJ), typically aggravated by habitual clenching.

 Our Commitment